KhouryFinance/mortgage-quant/README.md

 ```

+## About Monthly Payment

 The purpose of this function is to determine your monthly payment given a
 mortgage amount, monthly compounding interest rate, and number of payments over
 the course of the mortgage.

+Determining your monthly payment is necssary when using other calculators, such
+as amortization schedules.